UVVC Slams Caricatured Representation of the Family in the 2025 Bye Bye

 Montreal, Quebec—December 2, 2025

-UVVC will continue to monitor legislative and judicial developments and remains committed to defending religious freedom and respect for spiritual convictions in Quebec.
+UVVC will continue to monitor all legislative and judicial developments and remains dedicated to promoting a respectful dialogue on religious freedom and the role of personal convictions in Quebec.

 Regional Director, Montreal — Unité pour les Valeurs Chrétiennes (UVVC)